-Khoya Cheesecake (fusion dessert) is a wonderful dessert which you can prepare without even baking.
-There are baked versions of cheesecakes also but to keep the recipe simple we are doing no bake version.
-Khoya is very rich, delicious ingredient used for Indian sweets.
+Khoya Cheesecake (fusion dessert) is a wonderful lip-smacking dessert that you can even prepare without baking.
+There are baked versions of cheesecakes also but to keep the recipe simple we are doing a no-bake version.
+Khoya/Mawa from milk is a very rich, delicious ingredient used for Indian sweets.
 Using khoya in cheesecake with Indian cookies ‘nankhatai’ crust gave it such a wonderful taste and I loved the way this Khoya Cheesecake(fusion dessert) looked.

 When I started cooking in the kitchen, it was forced by my mother and my whole aim used to be to finish the given work fast as soon as possible and dash out of the kitchen.

 Later, when I started staying in a different city alone because of my job, I had to cook because I needed something to fill the stomach.

 After marriage I was completely a housewife, so started doing organized cooking.
 Some disasters happened and calls to mom before each festival for the recipe of a particular dish were regular.